0x941FD/Twitch-login-script/README.md

 # Twitch login script
+## Description
+this project consists in a script to login on twitch with more than one account at the same time (with 2FA code)
 ## Requirements
 For this program you need to have python and pip installed, if you dont have you can install with this commands:
 <br>